Once you've thoroughly tested your participant, you'll want to put it to work in the real PolySwarm marketplace!

 Support for offloading transaction signing to another device will arrive in a future

-When testing our engines, we told our engines where to find a "keyfile" that contains our encrypted private key via the
+During integration testing, we told our participants where to find a "keyfile" that contains our encrypted private key via the

 --keyfile argument to the